governed the original Ayn Rand clubs that proliferated across

 It turned out to be a bowdlerized performance, but even with just six scenes on offer my attention wandered, and the young Objectivists caught me dozing off.
 It was hard to get a read on whether anyone else was as bored as I was—even my most leading questions about the absurdity of the piece teased out no criticism.
 Afterward, I ended up at a nearby sports bar with Ross Williams and Connor Watts, a mid-20s gay couple from Wales who had made the Objectivist Conference the occasion for their first visit to the United States.

 Connor had gotten into Ayn Rand as an undergraduate English major at the University of Swansea in 2016.
-Rand’s writing resonated so much with him that he decided to make it the focus of his English dissertation in progress—a project he petitioned the Rand Institute to support with grant money.
+Rand’s writing resonated so much with him that he decided to make it the focus of his English dissertation in progress.
+After he graduated, he wrote to the ARI seeking funding to pursue further studies.*

 He came up empty in that request, but the ARI had identified him as a possible culture warrior—one of the world’s first Objectivist literary critics.
 The institute gave him free Ayn Rand books, and enrolled him in the Objectivist Academic Center—a parallel training program with extensive coursework, homework, and mentorship, to augment his university training.
 They also subsidized his trip to the conference, though not enough that the couple could afford to stay at the hotel where the conference was happening.